godot-escoria/escoria-demo-game/docs/setting_states.md

 # Setting states

 States are a versatile feature of Escoria.
-They provide a way to use the animation interfaces to have the player change costumes and items to appear different or transition from static to animated.
+They provide a way to use the animation interfaces to have items to appear different or transition from static to animated.

 ## Animated items

 The animations are documented in the flossmanuals book, eg.
 [Animations](https://fr.flossmanuals.net/creating-point-and-click-games-with-escoria/animations/)
 and [Main Player](https://fr.flossmanuals.net/creating-point-and-click-games-with-escoria/main-player/) for most of your needs.

+Note that for the player character and animated items which "idle", ie. NPCs, you must allow the appearance-changing animation to execute completely by running the `cut_scene` esc command and then running `set_state char idle` for the appearance-change to come into effect.

 ## Static items